Pulsar planet: PSR B1620−26

 A circumbinary planet with a mass of 2.5±1 Jupiter masses orbits around PSR B1620-26, a binary star consisting of a pulsar and a white dwarf in the globular cluster M4.
 This planet may have been captured into the pulsar's orbit, a process which is particularly likely within the packed environment of a globular cluster, and may be about 12.6 billion years old, making it the oldest-known planet.
 (Note: An alternative interpretation is that the planet formed through a common envelope, which could make it as young as 500 million years.)
 Its existence may demonstrate that planets can form in metal-poor medium including the globular clusters.

 PSR J2322−2650

 PSR J2322-2650 seems to have a roughly Jupiter-mass companion.
 The radiation from the pulsar could be heating it to about 2300 K; a light source observed close to the pulsar may be the planet.
 This pulsar is considerably less luminous than many, which may explain why the planet has survived to this day.
-Observations with JWST NIRSpec found an atmosphere rich in molecular carbon (C3, C2), with strong westward winds.
+Observations with JWST NIRSpec found a windy (westwards (Note: Opposite to the spin direction of the planet.)) atmosphere rich in molecular carbon (C3, C2), implying a very high ratio of carbon to oxygen and nitrogen.
+This planet probably consists mostly of helium and began as a white dwarf.